ukwa/ukwa-ingest-services/integration-test/ingest-ng-phase-2/README.md

 To inject some test seeds into the crawl, you need to put them in the Kafka queue.
 This can be done from the `control` server.

-   $ docker exec control bash
+   $ docker exec control sh
    # inject -a kafka:9092 -S uris-to-crawl http://acid.matkelly.com/

 Which means "send the URL of the Archival Acid Test site to the `uris-to-crawl` Kafka queue and mark it as a seed."

 If you want to see what's going on, you can exit there and use the Kafka service to poke around:

-   $ docker exec kafka bash
+   $ docker exec kafka sh
    # kafka-console-consumer --bootstrap-server kafka:9092 --topic uris-to-crawl --from-beginning

 Which will emit all the requests in the `uris-to-crawl` stream.
 To see what happened, you can use: